Bratzillaz: Bratzillaz

 The Bratzillaz are the witch cousins of the Bratz, according to the Bratzillaz theme song.
-Also according to the song, it was revealed that all of the Bratzillaz found out their witchy identities at age 16.
-Yasmina Clairvoya is assumed to be the cousin of Yasmin, Cloetta Spelletta is Cloe's cousin; Meygana Broomstix is Meygan's cousin (Though Meygan was never the main character in the Bratz franchise); also Sashabella Paws is the Bratz' Sasha's cousin though Sashabella is nicknamed "Sasha", which is her human cousin's name, by Cloetta in the episode "Pur-Fecting Boy Chat".
+According to the song, this is revealed that all of the Bratzillaz found out their witchy identities at age 16.
+Yasmina Clairvoya is assumed to be the cousin of Yasmin, Cloetta Spelletta is Cloe's cousin; Meygana Broomstix is Meygan's cousin (Though Meygan was no longer the main character in the Bratz franchise); also Sashabella Paws is the Bratz' Sasha's cousin though Sashabella is nicknamed "Sasha", which is her human cousin's name, by Cloetta in the episode "Pur-Fecting Boy Chat".
 Also Jade J'Adore is the cousin of Jade, having the same first name as Jade, her cousin.
 The others are original characters with only Fianna being based on another Brat.
 Vampelina, Victoria Antique, Illiana Honestly, and Angelica Sound are all original characters.
 Each Bratzilla has a witch's birthmark known as a "witchmark".

 Unlike the original Bratz, the Bratzillaz all have revealed last names.

 None of them are the cousins of the Bratz shown in the Bratz television series: the franchise about a magazine; though the webisodes of Bratzillaz (House of Witchez) do have a pair of evil blond female twins.